rescheer/Parched/README.md

 ### What it does
 - Sortable, searchable, and filterable bar job listings
 - Displays information that is normally hidden from the user, such as view count and post age
-- Posts can be clicked to go to the application page on Poachedjobs.com
+- Applicable cells can be clicked to go to the relevant page (Company website, Job details on Poachedjobs.com, Google Maps, etc)
 - Very basic direct distance calculation
 - Automatic refresh on a selectable interval